Rowdies to Host Fifth Annual 9/11 Memorial Stair Climb

 This year's memorial stair climb will be split into two sessions, with the first session designated for walkers starting at 8:45 a.m.
 The second session begins at 10:30 a.m. and is open to participants who wish to jog or run the steps.
 Check-in for the sessions begins at 8 a.m. and 10 a.m. respectively.
 Food will be provided by Colony Grill for all participants beginning at 10 a.m.
 ET.

-Registration for the event is free and open until Wednesday, September 10 at 8 p.m.
-ET.
+Registration for the event is free.
 First responders, active military members or veterans interested in participating can register here.
 Participants will also receive a complimentary ticket to the Rowdies First Responders Night match against Colorado Springs Switchbacks FC on Saturday, September 13 at 7:30 p.m.
 ET.

 The Rowdies 9/11 Memorial Stair Climb began in 2021 when a Rowdies season ticket holder and member of the U.S. Coast Guard approached the team with the idea of hosting the event at Al Lang Stadium.
 The first iteration involved ten participants and quickly grew to 160 by 2023 when local first responders were invited to participate.